 - your full name and contact details

 - as much as you can about the complaint

 - what has gone wrong; and

 - · what outcome you are seeking.

+- you can contact the Housing Ombudsman Service at any point for advice and guidance.

 Our contact details